-There are several more key terms when it comes to bank APIs, including open banking, open finance, embedded finance, and banking as a service.
+There are several more key terms when it comes to bank APIs, including Open Banking, Open Finance, embedded finance, and banking as a service.
+We will cover the definitions below, but you can read more about open banking and open finance.

-The definition of open banking varies slightly from country to country, but it generally refers to using open APIs to share data between financial institutions and third-party fintech developers.
-Open finance extends open banking to include customer data access for a range of services beyond the banking industry, including retail shops, hotels, airlines, car apps, and much more.
+Open Finance extends open banking to include customer data access for a range of services beyond the banking industry, including retail shops, hotels, airlines, car apps, and much more.
 A different term for this expansion is embedded finance, which highlights how APIs make the money experience omnipresent.

 Another way to frame these concepts is banking as a service (BaaS).
 Just as software as a service (SaaS) allows people to use applications via the cloud instead of buying software and installing it on their computers, banking as a service is a plug-and-play model that lets financial services companies, retail companies, and consumers pick and choose which aspects of open finance they want to use.